Learn to Fly!

 What to expect as a student

 You will make friends with other pilots and students.
-Gliding is a communal sport, every student has at minimum an instructor, a wing runner, and a tow pilot, all working together to make the flights happen.
-The shared interest and experience makes for great community.
+Gliding is a communal sport, every student has at a minimum an instructor, a wing runner, and a tow pilot, all working together to make the flights happen.
+The shared interest and experiences make for a great community.
 Besides, it’s hard to complete a flight without a big grin!

 Power pilot looking for something new?

 We have many power pilots – professional and private – who enjoy the diverse challenges and thrills of gliding.
 As a power pilot, the addition of a glider license will be more rapid.
 The cost of the endorsement will depend on the number of flights required to satisfy Transport Canada requirements.
-Full license will generally take less than 25 flights.
+Satisfying license requirements will generally take around 30 flights.